bastibe/python-soundfile/README.rst

 Installation
 ------------

-SoundFile depends on the Python packages CFFI and NumPy, and the system library libsndfile.
+The ``soundfile`` module depends on the Python packages CFFI and NumPy, and the system library libsndfile.

-In a modern Python, you can use ``pip install soundfile`` to download and install the latest release of SoundFile and its dependencies.
+In a modern Python, you can use ``pip install soundfile`` to download and install the latest release of the ``soundfile`` module and its dependencies.
 On Windows and OS X, this will also install the library libsndfile.
 On Linux, you need to install libsndfile using your distribution's package manager, for example ``sudo apt-get install libsndfile1``.